yellenlab/SmartScope/README.md

 This repo contains code for tools for automated high throughput imaging using Windows or Ubuntu and Python 3.
 It was designed specifically for imaging with PVCAM.

+Please see the guide.md file for detailed explanations of parameters, calibration and customization.

 # Windows 10 Install

 ## Prerequisites